 2. I read The Dip, by Seth Godin in 2014.
 This book changed the way I thought about quitting, that quitting isn’t necessarily a bad thing, as long a you quit at the right time and quit the wrong things.
 Until you can prove me wrong, I am the greatest fan of Seth Godin.
 (Not to mention the number of times I daydreamed of getting his yellow framed glasses, yea go ahead call me a wanna- be).
 I have read everything with his name on it.
 The Dip as the name hints, is simply about that moment in your life when you feel like quitting your job, business, whatever!
 He dares you to quit today or don’t even quit at all.
 Paraphrasing his words, “if you will quit down the line, you might as well quit today and save yourself the time wasted.”
 If 20 years down the line, what you are doing now will not get you to where you want to be, then quit now before you waste more time.
 But do not quit because the going is getting tough.
 Afterall, nothing worthwhile comes easy, and not all that doesn’t come easy is worth while.
-Before any major leap into success, there is that place where you find yourself tired, disillusioned, frustrated (lend me some ugly words).
+Before any major leap into success, there is that place where you find yourself tired, disillusioned and frustrated.
 That place is called the dip.
 It is up to you to decide if you want to endure that dip or quit because that dip will not lead you to your dreams.
 It is funny how this book makes you want to stay and quit at the same time but somehow explains when and why to do either.
 Bottom line, Seth nailed it!

 I challenge you to go to the comment section at the top of this article and list out 3 books that changed the way you think.
 I am just the curious type and so is everyone else (by the way if you are reading this blog, you have every right to claim the award for curiosity).
 I just need to know!
 I was born this way, so tell us the 3 books that changed the way you think.
 It can be short, witty or 3 page long (there is enough space for you on the world wide web).